ryosuke110/Quercus-commongarden/README.md

 Detailed analytical procedures are described in workflow.md.

-Raw sequencing data are available from DDBJ, and processed datasets are deposited in Dryad.
 Quercus_climate.csv combines occurrence data from the National Survey on the Natural Environment and climate variables from the NARO Agro-Meteorological Grid Square Data.

 ---